ibm-cloud-docs/vpc/vsi_is_plan_custom_image.md

 | 9.
 Upload your custom image to Cloud Object Storage. | On the **Objects** page of your IBM Cloud Object Storage bucket, click **Upload**.
 You can use the Aspera high-speed transfer plug-in to upload images larger than 200 MB. |
 | 10.
 Import your custom image to VPC. | When you have a supported custom image available in Cloud Object storage, you are ready to import.
 See [Importing a custom image](/docs/vpc?topic=vpc-managing-images#import-custom-image). |
 | 11.
 Create a virtual server by using your custom image. | For more information, see [Creating virtual server instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers). |

+If your custom image was encrypted with customer-managed keys, and if the image is under 100 GB, then the boot volume created will be 100 GB, not a lesser size.
+{: important}

 ## Next steps
 {: #next-plan-custom-images}